Toolsfluent

 VAT amount1,150 − 1,000SAR 150

 For instant calculation at any amount, use our free Saudi VAT Calculator which handles both Add VAT and Remove VAT modes with configurable rates (15% default, 5% for historical figures).
+Pakistani readers comparing this against the GST framework back home can use our GST Calculator for the 18% Pakistani sales tax math side by side.

 VAT inclusive vs exclusive: which one is your price?